Food Banks Canada

 Food Banks Canada (formerly the Canadian Association of Food Banks) is a charitable organization representing the food bank community across Canada.
 Founded in 1987, Food Banks Canada's network comprises 10 Provincial Associations and over 500 local food banks.
 The organization's mission is to "enable an effective food bank community that addresses the short term need for food and longer term solutions to reduce hunger in Canada".
-It operates many programs such as the Hunger Awareness Week, HungerCount, a research report on food bank use in Canada, and a Safe Food Handling program for food banks.
+It operates many programs such as Hunger Awareness Week, HungerCount, a research report on food bank use in Canada, and a Safe Food Handling program for food banks.

 In 2008, the Canadian Association of Food Banks changed its name to "Food Banks Canada".

 History

 The first food bank in Canada opened its doors in 1981 in the city of Edmonton, Alberta.
 In 1987, the Canadian food bank community created the Canadian Association of Food Banks to represent food banks nationally.

 There are now over 700 food banks and 3,000 food programs available in Canada.

 In 2008, HungerCount reported that on average, 704,414 individuals used a food bank per month.
 Other HungerCount 2008 numbers include: